meribold/meribold.org/_drafts/critique-of-rms-open-letter-draft.md

 idiosyncratic hills.
 You can have your own opinion.
 Or maybe you can't.
 Remember, there "is no space to argue over whether a comment was transphobic".

-The accusation of ableism primarily hinges on a highly insensitive note RMS added to his website in October 2016, but completely rewrote a few months later.
+The accusation of ableism seems to primarily hinge on a highly insensitive note RMS added to his website in October 2016, but completely rewrote a few months later.
 Presumably someone told RMS about the problems with his original note.
 The open letter's appendix uses recent web.archive.org links throughout and gives no indication that this particular link is a capture from 2016.
 Here's the [rewritten note][]:

 >   A noninvasive test for Down's syndrome eliminates the small risk of the old test.
 This
 >   might lead more women to get tested, and abort fetuses that have Down's syndrome.